What Is Pet Dander?

 How Do You Get Rid of Animal Dander?

 If pet dander is so easily spread, how do you get rid of it?
-You can get rid of pet dander by grooming the pet to reduce the amount of dander produced, vacuuming frequently, using a HEPA air filter, use anti-allergen sprays, and limiting where the pet goes.
+You can get rid of pet dander by grooming the pet to reduce the amount of dander produced, vacuuming frequently, using a HEPA air filter, Austin Air makes an air purifier just for pets, use anti-allergen sprays, and limiting where the pet goes.

 First, brush your pet regularly to remove dead skin cells and fur.
 Ideally, brush the pet outside.
 If you are highly allergic, wear a mask while you groom the pet.